-Transfer of assets through a regular asset purchase agreement is subject to VAT at regular rates depending on the type of assets being transferred (normally 18%).
+Transfer of assets through a regular asset purchase agreement is subject to VAT at regular rates depending on the type of assets being transferred (normally 20%).

-Real estate properties that are included in the asset purchase agreement could potentially be exempt from VAT if held for a period of more than 2 years.
+Real estate properties that are included in the asset purchase agreement can be exempt from VAT if the real estate has been acquired before 15th July 2023 and held for at least 2 years by the Seller.
 The buyer has the right to get a deduction of the VAT incurred on asset deal against VAT generated from its sales.

 However, the full recovery of VAT can take time depending on the VAT generation of the acquiring entity, which may lead to an additional cash flow problem on asset purchase transactions.